Human Development, Culture and Learning Sciences

 - EDP 398T College Teaching Methodology

-- 1 EDP elective course (course choice must be approved by Area Chair)
+- Or alternative HDCLS elective course approved by Area Chair

 - EDP 480C.6 Statistical Analysis for Experimental Data

-V. Master’s Portfolio, Report or Thesis (3-6 credit hours)
+V. Master’s Portfolio, Report, or Thesis Coursework (3-6 credit hours)

 Master’s Portfolio Option (M.Ed. or M.A.; 3 credit hours)